Aqib-Malik/privacy-policy/privacy-policy.md

 We may update this Privacy Policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal, or regulatory reasons.

 Contact
-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at [email address] or by mail using the details provided below:
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at hmaqib91@gmail.com.

-The Beauty Corp Ltd, Conygre Grove, 174, Bristol BS34 7HX, United Kingdom